CL4YMOR3/RAG/README.md

 *   **Team-Based Indexing**: Creates and manages separate vector indexes for different teams (e.g., 'HR', 'Engineering'), ensuring queries are only run against relevant knowledge.
 *   **Efficient Vector Search**: Uses FAISS for fast and efficient similarity searches.
 *   **LLM-Powered Answers**: Leverages Mistral AI models to generate natural language answers based on retrieved document chunks.
+*   **Conversational Short-Term Memory**: Remembers the last few interactions within a session to provide context-aware answers to follow-up questions.
+This creates a more natural, conversational experience.
+*   **RESTful API**: A comprehensive FastAPI backend that exposes document ingestion, querying, and session management, making it easy to integrate with other services or a frontend application.
 *   **Source Provenance**: Each answer includes a list of source document chunks, including the original filename and ingestion timestamp, for full traceability.

 ## Project Structure